Malaysian on death row in Singapore for drug trafficking granted stay of execution

 "There was also nothing to suggest that the applicant had acted with undue delay or in abuse of the process of the court.
 In the circumstances, we think the execution should be stayed until further order.”

 “After finding out about the case last night, I reached out to the various parties to find out more about the case,” said Mr Lee.
-However, they only managed to get in touch with Pannir’s Malaysian lawyers, N Surendran and Latheefa Koya, on the day of the hearing.
+However, they only managed to get in touch with Pannir Selvam’s Malaysian lawyers, N Surendran and Latheefa Koya, on the day of the hearing.

 “We were concerned by the fact that Pannir was going to argue in person,” said Mr Lee.
 “We felt that, given the stakes involved, Pannir deserved legal representation."

-Both Mr Lee and Mr Too said they will be helping Pannir with his case.
+Both Mr Lee and Mr Too said they will be helping Pannir Selvam with his case.

 “We are just happy to have assisted the court in this case, and that Pannir will be given the opportunity to exercise his rights under the law in a meaningful fashion."

-Speaking to CNA, Mr Surendran said that Pannir and his family "are tremendously relieved".
+Speaking to CNA, Mr Surendran said that Pannir Selvam and his family "are tremendously relieved".

 "The last one week since reviving the execution has been harrowing and traumatising," he said.